Row rect Shape Decorative svg added to bottom

 Meeting in person to share ideas, tea, and each-others company is so important right now.
 We cannot forget the power of coming together.

-We were blown away by the connections made and insights gained at the inaugural Plant Cunning Conference last year, so we are going to do it again!
+We were blown away by the connections made and insights gained at the 1st and 2nd Plant Cunning Conferences, so we are going to do it again!
 One of our primary aims is to build bio-regional resiliency by gathering together and sharing in wisdom, food, music, and the magic of Nature.

 Throughout human history, spirituality and herbal healing have worked hand in hand.
 There has only recently been a bifurcation of these sister sciences.
 Our goal and hope is to help maintain and cultivate a culture of holistic herbal healing integrated with spiritual technologies.
 We seek to uplift voices that focus on blessing, healing, integration and wisdom.
 We welcome people from diverse walks of life to convene and share the wisdom important to their own traditions.